Guidance

 • prisoners Abroad: If your family can’t support you financially, Prisoners Abroad may be able to send a small monthly grant for the purchase of food and other essentials.
 These funds would be delivered by the Embassy.

 Money received from the UK will be converted into local currency and held on your behalf by the Embassy.
-Our Consular staff will deliver the funds to your on the next visit or you may arrange internally so that family/friends visiting one of your inmates collects the funds from the Embassy and delivers them during the next visit.
+Our Consular staff will deliver the funds to your on the next visit or you may arrange internally so that family/friends visiting one of your inmates collects the funds from the Embassy and delivers them during their next visit.
+The prison will only allow someone to bring in a maximum amount of 40 USD in cash.
 If you would like to send someone to collect the funds on your behalf, please contact the Consulate first in order to ensure that the funds are available and to provide the Consular staff with the details of the person who will collect them.

 Please note that our Consular staff cannot be responsible for the loss of funds by the Prison authorities or inmates.